Rayr8/Python-Exercises/README.md

 ## GENERAL INFORMATION

-These python exercises were to familiarise and practice Python concepts.
+This project comprises of exercises that uses the Python programming language to generate the required results.

 ## LANGUAGES USED